hanhonglei/Course_GamePhysics/README.md

 All samples have been compiled successfully using [Visual Studio 2015]( https://www.visualstudio.com) which is vc14win32.

+If you want to use Visual Studio 2017, you have to install 2015 component as well.
+Because there is not fully support for 2017.
+So first install VC++ 2015 v140 using VS 2017 installer.
+Then open solution in the compiler folder vc14 instead of vc15.

 ----

 - This project is under [GNU GENERAL PUBLIC LICENSE](https://www.gnu.org/licenses/), please check it in the root folder.